nomppy/nomppy.github.io/content/posts/impostor.md

 [^2]: some people seem to have a much better idea of where they're at relative to their past. if you're one of these supernatural people, i envy you and please tell me how you do it.
 [^3]: for all of high school, i slept around 8-9 hours a day, but i'm gradually trying to reduce my sleep hours to squeeze more time out for work. frankly, if i hadn't slept less this week, i wouldn't have gotten everything done.
 [^4]: there is this really great book called "Mathematics for Human Flourshing", by Francis Su,  which talks about all the ways that math satisfies human needs. one of the chapters is beauty, and in it the author describes four different types of beauty. the sensory, wondrous, insightful, and transcent beauties. you should read it, even you think you don't like math.
-[^5]: i like this take on being intentional with your choice of friends. mostly, it suggests choosing to hang out with people who are admirably different from me, "free in ways that you're not", learning small things from each person you admire.